This privacy notice relates to the personal data processed by the Office of The Rt Hon Sir Mike Penning, in relation to casework and policy queries.

 In any case, we will not use your personal data in a way that goes beyond your reasonable expectations in contacting us.

-Unless specifically requested by you, our office will hold personal data for the duration of Sir Mike's tenure as Member of Parliament for Hemel Hempstead.
+Unless specifically requested by you, our office will hold personal data for the duration of purdah and, should Sir Mike Penning be reinstated as the Member of Parliament for Hemel Hempstead, for the duration of his tenure.

 At any point while we are in possession of or processing your personal data, you, the data subject, have the following rights: